JavierMonton/personal-website/website/blog/2021-10-10-big-data-types/index.md

 :::note
 Implementing the conversion for a `Product` type is more complex than implementing it for a `List` type, and usually [Shapeless](https://github.com/milessabin/shapeless) is the library we use to do this in Scala 2.

-In Scala 3, the language already allow us to derive the type-class for a `Product` type, so we don't need to use Shapeless.
+In Scala 3, the language already allows us to derive the type-class for a `Product` type, so we don't need to use Shapeless.

 In [big-data-types](https://github.com/data-tools/big-data-types) we have the implementation for all basic types, including iterables and `Product` types [here for Scala 2](https://github.com/data-tools/big-data-types/blob/main/core/src/main/scala_2/org/datatools/bigdatatypes/conversions/SqlTypeConversion.scala) and [here for Scala 3](https://github.com/data-tools/big-data-types/blob/main/core/src/main/scala_3/org/datatools/bigdatatypes/conversions/SqlTypeConversion.scala).